Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • H-style Harness: An H-style harness creates a letter H when laid flat on the floor.
 They provide very light and comfortable support, which is why most cats can handle them.
 These harnesses are a perfect choice for kittens that still need some getting used to harnesses.
 They cover a minimal surface area, being much less uncomfortable for cats, allowing them to get used to the feeling gradually.

-• Figure-Eight Style Harness: Figure-eight harness type is made from several straps that together form the shape of the number 8.
+• Figure-Eight Style Harness: The figure-eight harness type is made from several straps that together form the shape of the number 8.
 It is easily adjustable and won’t cause discomfort to your cat.
 Figure-eight harnesses and H-style harnesses are easy to escape from, so they may not be the best choice for older, more stubborn cats.

 • Jacket harnesses: This type of harness is also called the butterfly harness because of the unique shape it has when lying flat on the floor.
-It provides you with more control as it supports a larger portion of the cat’s body, not allowing it to wiggle out easily.
+It provides you with more control, as it supports a larger portion of the cat’s body, not allowing it to wiggle out easily.

-• Vest harnesses: Vest harnesses are an ideal option for very active cats who make sudden movements or are trying to wiggle out.
+• Vest harnesses: Vest harnesses are an ideal option for very active cats that make sudden movements or are trying to wiggle out.
 These vests are usually made from mesh material, making them comfortable even during hotter days.
 They are secured with Velcro or buckles, and they typically need to be slipped over the cat’s head, which they are not fond of.

-The 5 Expert Tip To Put a Cat Harness On
+The 5 Expert Tip to Put a Cat Harness On

 1. Choose an Ideal Harness for Your Cat

 Your first and most crucial step would be to choose the perfect harness for your cat.
 If you manage to do this step correctly, you will ensure a positive experience for your cat from the very start.
-When your cat is still a kitten, it is wiser to start with a lightweight harness that won’t bother the kitten as much and will let it get used to the feeling.
+When your cat is still a kitten, it is wiser to start with a lightweight harness that won’t bother the kitten as much and will let them get used to the feeling.
 These harnesses are much less supportive, and for adult cats, they are easy to wiggle out of.
 That’s why adult cats should wear harnesses that provide better coverage and more support.

 If you’re searching for the perfect harness for your cat, we recommend our Cat Harness & Leash Set.
 The lightweight velvet and mesh harness features multiple adjustment points, quick-release buckles, and reflective stripes to keep your cat safe.
 Plus, it comes in five sizes to fit any cat and even includes a premium rope leash!
-Click here to order one today.

 2. Let Your Cat Get Used to the New Harness

-3. Place The Harness on the Cat’s Head
+3. Place the Harness on the Cat’s Head

 a cat wearing a harness

-Image Credit: M.Pakats, Shutterstock
+Image By: M.Pakats, Shutterstock

 4. Let Your Cat Wear the Harness Indoors